jianylei/myMusic/README.md

 <a href="https://music-app-422.netlify.app/">Live App</a><br>

 ## Introduction
 Music application for browsing Spotify releases.
 Users are able to register for an account and add songs to their favourites list.
 The application utilizes Spotify's API for its data.
-The backend consist of a server which communicates with a MongoDB database pertaining user data - also handling authentification and authorization.
-Frontend built with Angular, utilizing Material UI.
+The backend consist of a Node with Express server which communicates with a MongoDB database for user data - also handling authentification and authorization.
+Frontend built with Angular with Material UI.

+## Tech
+Angular, TypeScript, Node.js, Express.js, HTML/ CSS

 ## Features
 <ul>